waitandhope123/ncft-formal-field-theory/BLURB.md

 # BLURB

-Non-Local Consciousness Field Theory (NCFT) is a formally constrained interaction field framework defined by a minimal axiomatic core, enforced projection dynamics, and pure pairwise closure.
-The theory models interacting entities as unit-normalized fields coupled exclusively through bounded bilinear overlap.
+Non-Local Consciousness Field Theory (NCFT-core) is a formally constrained interaction field framework defined by a minimal axiomatic core, constitutive projection enforcement, and pure pairwise closure.
+Interacting entities are modeled as unit-normalized field states coupled exclusively through bounded bilinear overlap.

-Within its declared scope, NCFT exhibits bounded, deterministic, and internally consistent dynamics.
-Extensive computational validation demonstrates that coherent NCFT regimes are strongly stable, dynamically gapped, and free of critical or chaotic behavior.
-Perturbations decay on finite timescales, and collective dynamics converge reliably to dominant coherent attractors.
+Within its declared scope, NCFT-core exhibits bounded, deterministic, and internally consistent dynamics.
+Extensive executable computational validation demonstrates that NCFT-core dynamics are strongly stable, dynamically gapped, and free of critical or chaotic behavior.
+Perturbations decay on finite timescales, and all valid flows converge to a single global attractor.

-When interactions are restricted to local graphs, NCFT supports only short-range collective behavior characterized by a finite correlation length.
-Under noise, openness, and external drive, NCFT admits stable non-equilibrium steady states with bounded energy and noise-dominated fluctuations.
+When interactions are restricted to local graphs, NCFT-core supports only short-range collective behavior characterized by a finite correlation length that saturates well below system size.
+No phase transitions, clustering, or long-range order are observed under any tested perturbation.

-NCFT behaves as an effective, scale-dependent theory and defines a restricted universality class of projection-enforced, approximately bilinear interaction laws.
+NCFT-core behaves as an effective, projection-enforced interaction theory and defines a sharply delimited universality class of approximately bilinear interaction laws.
 The theory does not claim generic universality, criticality, long-range order, or complete inverse identifiability.
-Its contribution lies in the precise characterization of interaction structure, stability, and epistemic limits within coherent regimes.
+Its contribution lies in the precise characterization of interaction structure, stability, and explicit epistemic limits.